Killer Net: Locations

 Location filming for Killer Net was completed throughout the late summer of 1997.
 Many scenes were filmed in Brighton, East Sussex.
 Scenes set on the actual game "Killer Net" were all filmed in Islington, in and around the Camden Passage antique area.
-The University that the students attend is not Brighton University, but it is in fact the University of Surrey in Guildford.
+The university that the students attend is not Brighton University, but it is in fact the University of Surrey in Guildford.

 Up until the end of the 1990s, Eastern Terrace in Kemp Town, Brighton was used as student lodgings. and number eight was used as the property where the students live.
 It has since been converted back into accommodation and is one of the most expensive properties in Brighton.

 The club featured in the programme is The Zap club in the Kings Road Arches, Brighton.
 The Casino is actually the Holiday Inn opposite the West Pier on Kings Road and later doubles as the block of flats in which Brent Moyer (Jason Orange) lives.
 The road in which the police question Scott about his car is Princess Street, Brighton, outside the Marlborough Pub.
 There are various invaluable scenes filmed inside the West Pier pavilion.
 The Palace Pier has many scenes filmed on it.
 When the students go out celebrating after winning the game, the MG is pictured turning from Marine Parade into the Old Steine.
 The opening shot from Scott's window is a view down Marine Parade and shows the forecourt of the Bristol Bar in Paston Place.

 Episodes

+When Killer Net originally aired in Australia on the Nine Network It was edited down and presented as a 90 minute movie.